fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `BankAccount` class has a `Balance` property and `interestRate` field.
 These two class members can be used to create methods to deposit and withdraw money from the account, transfer money to another account, display account information, and apply interest to the account balance.

-1. Create a blank code line below the constructors.
+1. Create a blank code line below the last constructor.

 1. To create a method that deposits money into the account, add the following code:

     ```csharp

+    // Method to deposit money into the account
     public void Deposit(double amount)
     {
         if (amount > 0)